sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 but were mostly cached values used for plotting purposes (so EEGLAB would not have to reload them every time they were being plotted).

-EEGLAB 2019 and later version have adopted a simpler cache approach where all the plotted data is stored in the STUDY.cache structure.
+EEGLAB 2019 and later versions have adopted a simpler cache approach where all the plotted data is stored in the STUDY.cache structure.
+If the data is available in the STUDY cache, then the cached values are automatically returned.
 To access this information, it is now recommended to use the return values of the plotting functions std_erpplot, std_specplot, and std_erspplot - if necessary disabling plotting.
-If the data is available in the STUDY cache, then the cached values are automatically returned.

 The *cluster.name* sub-field of each cluster is initialized according to the cluster number, e.g. its index in the cluster array (for example: